Codefiring/.vim/README.md

     cp init.vim ~/.vimrc

+If everything goes right when you open vim, it will automatically start installing.

-open vim using command `:PlugInstall` to finish initialize your vim config.
+Otherwise, open vim using command `:PlugInstall` to finish initialize your vim config.